LaurynasGHub/price_it/README.md

 • Rimi brings back 20 results when barbora returns 5.
 Fixed ✅

 • Iki (LastMile) scraper.
 Completed ✅

-• Check maybe it's possible to get price from Lidl and Norfa.
-So far it is not possible.
-Atleast get their sales brochures.

 • Add loaders to cost of main cart items and most popular searches. ✅